rundeck/docs/docs/learning/howto/ssh-on-linux-nodes.md

 1. In the “Enter a command” textbox put a command, e.g.: `df`, and click on the “Run on 1 Node” green button.
     <br>![Command Output](@assets/img/howto-ssh-dispatch3.png)

 **Congratulations!**
 Rundeck is now set up a remote SSH node to dispatch commands and jobs.
 Stay tuned to the next blog entry where we build a job to execute on this Node.

 ## Additional Resources

 [ssh-keygen command documentation](https://linux.die.net/man/1/ssh-keygen)

-### Footnote

-Support for Rundeck Community is provided by the community.
-Visit [Github](https://github.com/rundeck/rundeck/issues) to report new issues, [Stackoverflow](https://stackoverflow.com/questions/tagged/rundeck) to ask questions, join the [Rundeck Discuss](https://groups.google.com/g/rundeck-discuss) mailing list in google groups, Rundeck [subreddit](https://www.reddit.com/r/Rundeck/) on Reddit, or just visit us at `#rundeck` channel on [Freenode](https://webchat.freenode.net/) IRC network to chat.

-Don’t forget to enroll in the Rundeck [course](https://university.pagerduty.com/intro-to-rundeck) at PagerDuty University to learn more.